 5 Incredible Food Preservation Methods

-The most important aspect of our food preservation methods is choosing the right one for the job.
-There are many different ways to preserve food, and each has its advantages and disadvantages.
-The best way to choose an appropriate food preservation method is to consider what type of food you are preserving, how long you need it to last, and what type of equipment you have available.
+The most important aspect of our food preservation methods is choosing the right one for the job based on our goals for emergency food storage.
+There are many ways to preserve food, each with advantages and disadvantages.
+The best way to select an appropriate food preservation method is to consider what type of food you are preserving, how long you need it to last, and what equipment you have available.

 PLEASE invest in a reputable canning book, Ball Canning Book, or USDA Canning Guidelines